 Torc has demonstrated connected cars, participating in a successful five-vehicle platoon test in 2015 with the Federal Highway Administration (FHWA)’s Saxton Transportation Operations Laboratory.
 As we continue developing our self-driving technology for consumer cars, we are committed to working with other companies and government organizations to integrate it in the safest way possible.

-Torc CEO, Michael Fleming has said he thinks connected vehicle technology is the missing link that will both make Level 3 autonomy a viable option for mass use, and be the catalyst for allowing Level 4 vehicles to perform at their full potential.
+Torc founder Michael Fleming has said he thinks connected vehicle technology is the missing link that will both make Level 3 autonomy a viable option for mass use, and be the catalyst for allowing Level 4 vehicles to perform at their full potential.

 “A big challenge for self-driving cars is the ability to predict what other cars will do next,” Fleming said.
 “The solution is not just more self-driving vehicles on the road, but also more self-driving vehicles that are connected.”

 This connection could ease the risks associated with a Level 3 car by enabling it to give the driver more time to take over before an incident.
-In Level 4 cars, connectivity could provide another level of information to allow vehicles to operate safely in a myriad of situations, without having to ask for help from a human driver.
+In Level 4 automated cars, connectivity could provide another level of information to allow vehicles to operate safely in a myriad of situations, without having to ask for help from a human driver.

 There are inevitable challenges ahead as we all work toward a safer, easier way to get from point A to B. Preparing the road for autonomous vehicles, however, may be just as important as preparing autonomous vehicles for the road.